yongauh/hello-world/README.md

 # hello-world
-Just for testing
+Just for testing.
-This is a first we are using github.
+This is the first time we are using github.